killuhwhale/reportr/README.md

 # Problems

+  # When 403 error
+  - after refresh token is expired many things many when there is a bad request.
+      Need to find all these places and make sure that something expecting a list doesnt get an error object.

+  # PDF AR Report
+    - A. Notes
+          [object Object] instead of that actual notes or 'No notes'

   - Upload TSV process
     - Ensure there are rows of data bfore uploading.
     - Need to avoid updating TSV file in DB with an empty doc...